Somalia Country Report

 The Somali National Army (SNA) and regional African Union Mission in Somalia are conducting a joint offensive to secure supply routes in southern Somalia.
-The SNA is unlikely to retake significant territorial control or obtain full responsibility for security operations before 2020.
+We assess that the SNA is unlikely to retake significant territorial control or obtain full responsibility for security operations before 2020.
 Al-Shabaab fighters in early 2019 are likely to target pro-Islamic State forces in northeastern Puntland.
-However, Islamic State's presence is unlikely to be completely eradicated, with its operations being geographically limited and focused on assassination of government officials.
-Bosaso port is an aspirational target for both groups.
-VBIED attacks in capital Mogadishu occur once a month, targeting the airport, hotels, police stations, and government buildings.
+However, the Islamic State's presence is unlikely to be completely eradicated, with its operations being geographically limited and focused on assassination of commercial and government personnel.
+Bosaso port is likely an aspirational target for both groups.
+IED attacks in Mogadishu occur monthly, targeting the airport, hotels, police stations, and government buildings.

 Vaccinations required to enter the country